SalomePlatform/hexablock/doc/interactive.rst

 #######################################################

-This application is a component of SALOME (like SMESH) and has:
+HEXABLOCK is a component of SALOME with an interactive part and has:

-- its own menus and toolboxes
+- its own menus and toolboxes,
-- its document zone to represent the coordinates
+- its document zone to represent all kind of objects (vertices, hexahedral, etc.),
 - its graphic zone to visualize the model and the mesh.

 .. image:: _static/interactive.png
    :align: center

-It provides the toolset allowing to create a large range of geometrical objects and functionnalities:
+It provides the toolset allowing to:

+- build a model of block:
    - create basic geometrical objects: point, edge, quadrangle, hexahedra
    - create grid: cartesian, cylindrical, spherical
    - create  a cylinder, a pipe, two intersected cylinders, two intersected pipes, an hemisphere, a rind
    - remove an hexahedron
    - replace hexahedrons
    - disconnect by a point, an edge, a quadrangle
    - join quadrangles by hexahedra, merge quadrangles
    - transform or modify by translation, rotation and other symetries
    - make quad revolution
+- associate a model of block to a geometry:
+   - associate vertices of the model of blocks to vertices of a geometry
+   - associate edges of the model of blocks to edges of a geometry
+   - associate quadrangles of the model of blocks to faces of a geometry
+   - associate lines
+- generate a mesh:
+   - define groups
+   - define laws on propagations
+   - generate an hexahedral mesh

 .. toctree::